Trickfest/rpn-calc/README.md

 * The __dotnet run__ command requires that the environment variable __ASPNETCORE_ENVIRONMENT__ be set to __Development__.
 * If using VS Code, you should be able to just press __ctrl+F5__ to run the application as __~/.vscode/launch.json__ is part of the project.
-* The calculator app requires a TLS connection with the client (brower, curl, PowerShell, etc), so you must have a trusted https development certificate installed in order to run locally.
+* The calculator app requires a TLS connection with the client (brower, curl, PowerShell, etc), so you must have a trusted https development certificate installed on the client operating system in order to run locally.
 See __dotnet dev-certs https --help__ for more information.

 ### Command Line Testing